 Check your policy to see if you have uninsured or underinsured motorist coverage.
 If you do, some of the damages may be covered by your insurance.
 If not, you will have to file an uninsured claim.
 It’s vital to do this as soon as possible as there are deadlines in most places as short as 30 days.
 Uninsured car accident claims can take longer to investigate and close than others.
 Your progressive medical conditions and the full extent of damages will have to be evaluated, and the difference is that you are filing a claim against your insurance provider instead of the other driver.

 Depending on the type of law your state has in practice, your options might be limited.
 In a tort state, the person who caused the accident is responsible for covering the cost of damages.
 An uninsured driver can be sued, but if they don’t have many assets, you may not be able to receive payment for the incurred expenses.
 In a no-fault car insurance state, each person is responsible for paying for their own damages regardless of who is at fault.
 You can sue the other driver for severe damages, but you will probably get more money from having uninsured motorist coverage on your car insurance policy than you will through a court settlement.

 Work With an Experienced Car Accident Attorney

 Contact a personal injury attorney and explain your situation.
-This is vital to making sure you are justly compensated for injuries and damages.
-A personal injury attorney can help you evaluate your accident from every angle, gather relevant information and present a solid case to help you recover the financial losses you sustained at the hands of an uninsured motorist.
+This is vital to make sure you are justly compensated for injuries and damages.
+A personal injury attorney can help you evaluate your accident from every angle, gather relevant information, and present a solid case to help you recover the financial losses you sustained at the hands of an uninsured motorist.